 About Our COVID Practices in Nebraska

 It’s hard to believe that it’s been over a year since COVID-19 first made headlines and indelibly changed all our lives.
-From the moment the pandemic hit, we’ve been doing our part to keep our staff, the people in our care, their families and loved ones, and the members of our extended community safe and healthy.
-Even though reported cases of COVID appear to be dropping, we’re still taking every precaution to prevent infections from occurring on our campuses.
+From the moment the pandemic hit, we’ve been doing our part to keep our team members, the people we support, their families and loved ones, and the members of our extended community safe and healthy.
+Even though reported cases of COVID appear to be dropping, we’re still taking every precaution to prevent infections from occurring in our locations.

 Understanding Who is at Risk in Nebraska

-While people with intellectual and/or developmental disabilities aren’t necessarily at greater risk for contracting COVID-19 unless they have an underlying health issue like diabetes, they do have a greater chance of being denied access to the services they need.
-Hands of Heartland continues to provide the services our clients and their families need, so everyone can live their best lives despite the pandemic.
+While people with developmental disabilities aren’t necessarily at greater risk for contracting COVID-19, unless they have an underlying health issue like diabetes, they do have a greater chance of being denied access to the services they need.
+Hands of Heartland continues to provide the supports people need, so everyone can live their best lives despite the pandemic.

-All staff members follow basic guidelines as they serve the people who rely on them.
+All of our team members follow basic guidelines as they support the people who rely on them.
 Wearing masks, social distancing whenever possible, washing and sanitizing their hands, cleaning spaces–these are all things our team members do regularly, day in and day out.

 What you may not be as quick to realize is that we’ve transitioned to home-based day service programs when there have been spikes in confirmed COVID cases.
-Even if an increase in reported cases isn’t local, we remain sensitive to the data and take the precautions necessary to keep our compassionate staff members and the people in our charge safe and healthy.
+Even if an increase in reported cases isn’t local, we remain sensitive to the data and take the precautions necessary to keep our compassionate team members and the people we support safe and healthy.